Skip to content

 All rice cookers fall into the these categories:

 If you choose a pressure rice cooker, it is important that you carefully follow the instructions for a pressure rice cooker.
 During the cooking process, pressure will be released from the top.
 It is also necessary to change the gasket periodically.
-Most pressure rice cookers cannot be opened while cooking, except for the latest model of Cuckoo twin pressure rice cooker in 2024.
-This model has a function called 'open cooking' - it means you can turn off the pressure, open the lid, and add ingredients during the cooking process.
+Most pressure rice cookers cannot be opened while cooking, except for the latest model of Cuckoo twin pressure rice cooker.

-Do you truly need a pressure rice cooker?
+Do you really need a pressure rice cooker, or even a twin pressure model?
 It depends.
-Although pressure cookers have their advantages, maintaining them is not as straightforward as base-heated ones.
-From my perspective, a base-heated multi-function rice cooker can satisfy most needs.
+While pressure cookers have their advantages, they require more maintenance compared to base-heated models.
+In my opinion, a standard multi-function rice cooker is versatile enough to meet most needs.

 You may be curious to know my personal preference.
 Induction rice cookers without pressure are my favourite.
 They cook rice better without the troubles of using pressure.
 Tiger and Zojirushi each offer one model of induction-only rice cookers in Australia.
 The price of a Tiger induction rice cooker clearly offers more price competitiveness.